wxMaxima-developers/wxmaxima/art/readme.txt

 the Creative Commons Attribution Share-Alike license (http://creativecommons.org/licenses/by-sa/2.5/) but since then have been released to the public domain.
+They were renamed to match the names of the gtk system icons they replace.

 wxMaxima icons (wxmac.icns, maximaicon.ico, wxmaxima.png) were created
 by Sven Hodapp (http://4pple.de) and are under GPL.